-Project Gutenberg eBooks are often created from several printed editions, all of which are confirmed as Public Domain in the US unless a copyright notice is included.
+Corrected EDITIONS of our eBooks get a new NUMBER, 8afas11.txt editions, all of which are confirmed as Public Domain in the US unless a copyright notice is included.
 Thus, we usually do not keep eBooks in compliance with any particular paper edition.